 London’s best afternoon teas

-One of Britain’s most enduring traditions has evolved from a sophisticated social event to a great excuse for a fancy sugar kick (and perhaps a tipple or two).
-No wonder London’s hotels have been jumping at the chance to outdo their neighbours’ tiny tiered sandwiches and inventive pastries.
-High Life has been on a mission to find the best in the biz.
-From shoe-shaped sweet treats to hit Netflix show-inspired finger food, these are the crème de la crème of the capital’s teatime offerings
+One of Britain’s most enduring traditions has evolved from a sophisticated social event to a great excuse for a fancy sugar kick.
+No wonder London’s hotels have been jumping at the chance to outdo their neighbours’ tiny tiered sandwiches and inventive pastries, especially as we’re celebrating Afternoon Tea Week in the UK.
+Here is the crème de la crème of the capital’s teatime offerings

 Demands for “cake and fine wine” may have sent the Penrith Tearooms into a tailspin in the British cult classic Withnail and I, but at Oblix, located on the 32nd floor of The Shard, it’s practically de rigueur.
-Afternoon tea is taken to new heights with a choice of signature single origin teas, rosé or Champagne packages to accompany towers of delectable sandwiches, scones and pastries, all of which are given a contemporary twist with accents of the east such as yuzu and rambutan.
+Afternoon tea is taken to new heights with a choice of single origin teas, rosé or Champagne packages to accompany towers of delicious sandwiches, scones and pastries with a contemporary twist.
 If tea and Champagne aren’t your thing, there are also signature cocktails and bottle-fermented beers on offer to complement the stunning views of London’s skyline.

 The Orchid Lounge at Pan Pacific London